 Step 9: Bake the gluten free pumpkin cake at 350F for 32-36 minutes until the cake is set and a cake tester or toothpick inserted in the middle of the cake comes out clean or with just a few cake crumbs attached.

-Remove the cake from the oven and allow it to cool completely before slicing it.
+Remove the cake from the oven, place it on a wire rack and allow it to cool completely before slicing it.
 This cake is delicious while still warm.

 Storage & Freezing